LordButley/JapanEasy/README.md

 * As a user, I want to be able to easily access the social media accounts of "Japaneasy".
 * As a user, I want to be provided with feedback such as correct and incorrect scores to allow me to monitor my learning progress.
 * As a user, I want to be able to choose whether the questions are in English or Hiragana.
+* As a user, I want to be able to set the difficulty of the quiz
 * As a user, I want the questions *and* answers to be randomised to help with learning.

 ## Target Audience